SuperManito/LinuxMirrors/docs/other/index.en.md

-  --install-latest          Whether to install the latest Docker Engine                true or false --close-firewall          Whether to disable the firewall                            true or false --clean-screen            Whether to clear the screen before running                 true or false --only-registry           Only switch registry mirror mode                           none --ignore-backup-tips      Ignore backup overwrite prompt (do not backup)             none --pure-mode               Pure mode, minimal output                                  none
+  --install-latest          Whether to install the latest Docker Engine                true or false --close-firewall          Whether to disable the firewall                            true or false --clean-screen            Whether to clear the screen before running                 true or false --lang                    Specify the language of the script output                  language --only-registry           Only switch registry mirror mode                           none --ignore-backup-tips      Ignore backup overwrite prompt (do not backup)             none --pure-mode               Pure mode, minimal output                                  none